linus-aldehag/vorsight/deploy/pi/README.md

-# Vörsight Pi Server Deployment
+# Vörsight Linux Server Deployment

-This directory contains everything needed to deploy the Vörsight server to a Raspberry Pi.
+This guide covers deploying the Vörsight server to any Linux system.
+Examples use Raspberry Pi, but the server runs on Ubuntu, Debian, or any systemd-based Linux distribution.

 ## Prerequisites

-- Raspberry Pi (3 or later recommended)
-- Raspberry Pi OS (Debian-based)
+- Linux server (Raspberry Pi, Ubuntu, Debian, etc.)
-- Node.js 25+ installed on Pi
+- Node.js 25+ installed
-- SSH access to Pi
+- SSH access
 - At least 1GB free space
+- systemd (for service management)

 ## Quick Start